-The two of us became a couple and bought a condominium in the Summit Hill neighborhood in the fall of 1976.
+The two of us became a couple and bought a condominium in St. Paul's Summit Hill neighborhood in the fall of 1976.
 Being more comfortable about his sexuality he began collecting LGBT literature.
-We subscribed to several periodicals.
+We also subscribed to several periodicals.
 Thus began a substantial library.

 He was sensitive enough to put all the books that had titles on he spine with such words as gay, homosexual or lesbian.
 These we kept in a linen closet in the same hallway that had copious bookshelves.

-Friends began to borrow books from us.
+Some of our friends began to borrow books from us.
 We eventually came up with the idea of forming an actual lending library.
-At a brunch we hosted in 1983 for four friends we began discuss the idea and acutally drew up plans to incorporate the library.
+At a brunch we hosted in 1983 for four friends we began to discuss the idea and acutally drew up plans to incorporate the library.
 The four were Jane Lilja, Ann Richter, Keith Grenier, and Dan Hanson.
-David wanted to call the library Quatrefoil--the title of a novel published 1950.
+David wanted to call the library Quatrefoil--the title of a novel he liked that had been published 1950.

-In 1985 the Minnesota Civil Liberties Union offered to rents space in a building they purchased in north Minneapolis.
+In 1985 the Minnesota Civil Liberties Union offered to rent us space in a building they purchased in north Minneapolis.
+Although anyone could use the library, we would charge a small membership fee that would allow people to borrow books.
 Many folks thought we were completely crazy at the time and predicted it would never work.

-The collection has now grown to 20,000 volumes, historic periodicals, archival material and many DVDs.
+The collection has now grown to 30,000 volumes, historic periodicals, archival material and many DVDs.
 The library has always operated completely by volunteers and has never had a paid employee.
 In 2014 the library moved to its present location on Lake Street in Minneapolis.
-It occupies part of the first floor of a new building, Spirit on Lake, which houses LGBT elders
+It occupies part of the first floor of a new building, Spirit on Lake, which provides housing for LGBT elders

 What may have seemed a crazy idea has become a premier resource in the United States.
 And it continues to flourish thanks to the hundreds of devoted volunteers who have devoted themselves to Quatrefoil library for thirty years.

-On October 13, 2016 Quatrefoil will celebrate its thirtieth anniversary
+On October 13, 2016 Quatrefoil celebrated its thirtieth anniversary

 2016 Press Release and fact sheet